 Banks and institutions holding today's unrealistic low interest loans on property will go under, causing a collapse of pension systems and/or a taxpayer bailout that will worsen the deficits even further.
 Many with adjustable rate mortgages will not be able to make the payments and they will default on their loans.
 The foreclosed houses will be dumped on the market bringing a collapse in all home values.

 The fall of the US economy will have a domino effect and bring about a worldwide depression that will further depress the US economy and bring a full fledged inflationary depression worse than the great depression of the 1930's.
 When this happens most companies will go bankrupt and will be nationalized.
 (Money printing by the federal banks postponed the worst part of depression temporarily.)

 (When I first wrote about the coming economic crash caused by debt in the year 2000, I said the stock market was three times higher than it should be.
-Since then the market has fallen about 50 percent and risen again twice and the third crash will soon be on its way.
+Since then the market fell about 50 percent but rose higher than ever again.
+The next crash will soon be on its way.
 I think a 50 percent crash is almost a certainty but it probably will go much lower.
-Don't expect a fourth recovery this decade.
 Instead of banks failing like I said, next time, expect buy-ins where the banks rob investors to pay for the banks losses.
-The precedence was set in Cyprus in 2013 and buy-in's are now being legislated in many nations).
+The precedence was set in Cyprus in 2013.
+Buy-in's are now being legislated in many nations).

 Paper money is only worth what it can be traded for in real goods and services.
 The United States record deficit spending is putting cash into the economy but like all who spend beyond their means the bill will come due.
 Soon investors will lose confidence in paper money and others that hate the US will deliberately cause more pain and the dollar will fall like a rock.
 The Federal Reserve Bank has been creating money for years to buy our own debt and to keep interest rates artificially low.
 This will have dire consequences in the future.